 |

-reliable dealer will be on top of what is going on in his tank or pond
+will be on top of what is going on in his tank or pond at

-at all times.
-Questions to ask the dealer: Have the fish been treated
+all times.
+Questions to ask the dealer: Have the fish been

-for parasites?
+treated for parasites?
 What kind of parasites?
-What was the course of treatment?
+What was the

-from them.
-If they care about their fish and their customer they will
+buy fish from them.
+If they care about their fish and their

-when it comes to fish.
-Some unscrupulous dealers will pass off sick fish
+comes to fish.
+Some unscrupulous dealers will pass off sick

 |